Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design

-This study investigated the influence of other celestial bodies on the deflection of asteroids using both analytical and numerical models.
-The analysis demonstrated that the effect of perturbing bodies on deflection is more extensive and complex than previously assumed in the literature.
+{ This study delved into investigating the influence of other celestial bodies on the deflection of asteroids, employing both analytical and numerical models.
+The analysis revealed that the impact of perturbing bodies on deflection is more extensive and intricate than previously assumed in the literature.
 While the best analytical and semi-analytical estimates can provide reasonably accurate results for some cases, there are scenarios where significant discrepancies arise.

-One crucial finding was the influence of an asteroid's approach to perturbing bodies during or after deflection.
-Even distant encounters with planets can perturb the asteroid's trajectory to the same order of magnitude as the deflection itself, making simple analytical models invalid in such cases.
+A crucial finding was the influence of an asteroid's approach to perturbing bodies during or after deflection.
+Notably, even distant shallow encounters with planets can perturb the asteroid's trajectory to the same order of magnitude as the deflection itself, rendering simple analytical models invalid in such cases.
 The geometry of approximation plays a crucial role, with specific encounter geometries leading to a considerable divergence between simplified and numerical models. {The same can be expected for other intricacies of the dynamics, such as the relative velocity, which is almost tacit knowledge among designers of outer planetary system multiple gravity-assists.}

-To assist in the preliminary design of deflection missions, a practical heuristic rule was proposed.
-The rule states that a simplified approximation for deflection tends to be invalid if the asteroid crosses the orbit of a planet and approaches it within less than 15 times the radius of its sphere of influence after the applied deflection.
-This heuristic offers a practical means for mission analysts to discriminate in the preliminary design phase between trajectories in which the designer can have greater confidence that they will remain feasible during the later refinement phase and those that require extra care and attention.
+To aid in the preliminary design of deflection missions, we give provisional general guidelines.
+The simplified approximation for deflection tends to be invalid if the asteroid crosses the orbit of a planet and approaches it within less than 15 times the radius of its sphere of influence after the applied deflection.
+Any approach meeting these conditions resulted in the inability of the analytical model to predict the deflection.
+While some approaches greater than 15 SOIs can lead to divergence, most of them had a limited impact on rendering the analytical models unsuitable.